Brandon Renkart

 Brandon Renkart (born December 29, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Rutgers Scarlet Knights.
 He was also a practice squad player for the New York Jets and Arizona Cardinals.

-Early years
+Early life

 Renkart grew up in Piscataway, New Jersey and played at Piscataway Township High School, where he quarterbacked the football team to a 12–0 record and the Group IV State title as a senior.

 College football

 Renkart played college football as a walk-on at Rutgers from 2005 to 2007.
 He tallied 54 tackles in 2006 and 67 in 2007.
 As a senior, he was selected as a team captain.
 He was also a semifinalist for the Draddy Award in 2007.

 Professional career

 New York Jets

 Renkart was signed by the New York Jets as an undrafted free agent after the 2008 NFL draft.
 He spent most of the season on their Practice Squad before being cut during final roster cuts before the season.